digital-asset/contingent-claims/docs/Lifecycling.md

 2. to reduce the number of contracts that need to be created, event dates that are exclusively fixing dates should not mutate the contract.

 The second feature facilitates handling of contracts with many fixing dates but only few payment dates (e.g. barrier options, OIS swaps).
-However, it adds additional complexity: when we lifecycle at a payment or election date, we need to be able to collect the cumulated effects of all previous fixing events.
+However, it adds additional complexity: when we lifecycle at a payment or election date, we need to be able to look back in time and collect the cumulated effects of all previous fixing events.

 ### Implementation assumptions